Moorish Science Temple of America: Early history

 Attendees of the 1928 Moorish Science Temple Of America Convention in Chicago.
 Noble Drew Ali is in white in the front row center.

 In 1913, Drew Ali formed the Canaanite Temple in Newark, New Jersey.
 He left the city after agitating people with his views on race.
 Drew Ali and his followers migrated while planting congregations in Philadelphia, Washington, D.C., and Detroit.
 Finally, Drew Ali settled in Chicago in 1925, saying the Midwest was "closer to Islam".
 The following year, he officially registered Temple No. 9.

 Ali advised his followers to avoid confrontation and instead focus on uplifting their community to earn respect.
 By doing so, they could establish their position in the United States by cultivating a cultural identity aligned with his beliefs regarding Black personhood.
 In the late 1920s, Chicago Tribune journalists estimated the Moorish Science Temple had 35,000 members in 17 temples in cities across the Midwest and upper South.
 It was reportedly studied and watched by the Chicago police.

-Building Moorish Science-affiliated businesses was part of the group’s program, which was similar to Marcus Garvey's Universal Negro Improvement Association and African Communities League and the later Nation of Islam.
+Building Moorish Science-affiliated businesses was part of the group's program, which was similar to Marcus Garvey's Universal Negro Improvement Association and African Communities League and the later Nation of Islam.
 By 1928, members of the Moorish Science Temple of America had obtained some respectability within Chicago and Illinois, being featured prominently and favorably in The Chicago Defender, an African-American newspaper, and conspicuously collaborated with African American politician and businessman Daniel Jackson.

-Ali attended the January 1929 inauguration of Louis L. Emmerson as 27th Governor of Illinois in Springfield, Illinois.
+Ali attended the January 1929 inauguration of Louis L. Emmerson as the 27th governor of Illinois in Springfield, Illinois.
 The Chicago Defender stated that his trip included "interviews with many distinguished citizens from Chicago, who greeted him on every hand."
 With the growth in its population and membership, Chicago was established as the center of the movement.

 Internal split and murder

 In early 1929, following a conflict over funds, Claude Green-Bey, the business manager of Chicago Temple No. 1, split from the Moorish Science Temple of America.
-He declared himself Grand Sheik and took a number of members with him.
+He declared himself the Grand Sheik and took several members with him.
 On March 15, Green-Bey was stabbed to death at the Unity Hall of the Moorish Science Temple on Indiana Avenue in Chicago.

 At the time, Drew Ali was out of town, dealing with former Supreme Grand Governor Lomax Bey (ie, Ezaldine Muhammad, a professor), who had supported Green-Bey's attempted coup.
 When Drew Ali returned to Chicago, the police arrested him and other members of the community on suspicion of having instigated the killing.
 No indictment was sworn for Drew Ali at that time.